alexcrea/CustomAnvil/README.md

 ### Overriding Too Expensive

 One of the configurations allow displaying price about 40 and removing Too Expensive. \
-By how the minecraft client work: price above 40 can only be displayed green even if the play does not own enough experience level.
+By how the minecraft client work: price above 40 can only be displayed green, even if the player does not own enough experience level.

-For 1.16.5 and future version (above 1.21.1) you will need ProtocoLib enabled on your server for this feature. \
+Minecraft version 1.17 to 1.21.1 do not need any dependency.
+Other version need ProtocoLib enabled on your server for this feature. \
-You can also wait for an update of the plugin.
+You can also wait for an update of the plugin to support a newer version.

-please note that 1.16.5 to 1.17.1 are not officially supported.
+Please note that 1.16.5 to 1.17.1 are not officially supported.
 Run at your own risk.

 ### For custom enchantment plugin developers
 For information about the API, please refer to [the Wiki](https://github.com/alexcrea/CustomAnvil/wiki) \